Ground deicing of aircraft: Purpose

+Process

 Before every flight the pilot-in-command of an aircraft is responsible for inspecting the airframe for frost, ice, and snow.
-This can be done visually or by means of specially designed Ground Ice Detection Systems (GIDS).
+This can be done visually or by means of specially designed Ground Ice Detection Systems.

 If frost, ice, or snow contamination is observed or suspected, the aircraft must undergo a deicing procedure before takeoff, using one or more of the methods listed below.

 A complicating factor is that ambient atmospheric conditions may be such that contamination starts to build up again immediately after deicing is complete.
 For example, it might be snowing.
-The deicing process must take this into account to ensure that the aircraft remains free of contamination until such time as it takes off.
+The deicing process must take this into account to ensure that the aircraft remains free of contamination until it takes off.
 Typically this involves adding a viscous "anti-icing" fluid which will remain on the wings and immediately melt falling snow.